Scouting Tuscany: WINGS Tour 2010

 We’ll be eating very well indeed, both in restaurants and on a lavish picnic or two featuring local delicacies.

-I hope you’ll join me next year.
-The tour already has several registrants, to my delight, and we’re going to have a great time.
+I hope you’ll join us next year.
+We’re going to have a great time.